 Be Personal, Emphasize Your Relationship

 Where possible, make sure you address the letter to the person.
 Vagueness is a no no, as in "Dear Members" or "Friends".
-You would not be happy to receive a thank you note with this generalization, now would you?
+You would not be satisfied or happy to receive a thank you note with this generalization, now would you?

 Use their names where possible, this will convey that you care and are a friend as well as their leader.